 In a recent study, researchers took several groups of mice and stopped the functioning of certain genes that are known to control circadian rhythm, such as CLOCK and BMAL1 genes.
 When they deleted these genes, there was a predictable change in the release of reproductive hormones.
 For example, when one gene was deleted, the mice being studied all had hormone surges occur two hours earlier than previously.

-However, the communication between circadian clocks and fertility hormones is not one-way.
+However, communication between circadian clocks and fertility hormones is not one-way.
 A different study suggests that luteinizing hormone (LH), a hormone that induces ovulation, also helps to set circadian clocks, especially the clocks located in ovarian tissue.
 The exact relationship between circadian rhythm and fertility has yet to be determined, but it is clear that these two systems interact with each other.

 What Happens When Clocks Are Off?